jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 ### Traceability Agent

-The Traceability Agent is used to filter the logs and prepare the transaction events that are sent to AMPLIFY Central.
+The Traceability Agent sends log information about APIs that have been discovered and published to AMPLIFY Central.

-## Minimum requirements
+## Pre-requisites
 * An Axway AMPLIFY Central subscription in the AMPLIFY™ platform.
 See [Get started with AMPLIFY Central](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/quickstart/index.html).
 * An AMPLIFY Central Service Account.
 See [Manage an API proxy using AMPLIFY CLI](/docs/central/cli_proxy_flow/)

+## System requirements

 * Axway API Manager / Axway API Gateway versions 7.6.2 SPx, 7.7 SPx or 7.8, up and running using a Linux installation (CentOS 6.x, 7.x, 8.x,  Oracle Linux 6.x, 7.x, Red Hat Enterprise Linux 6.x, 7.x, 8.x,
   SUSE Linux Enterprise Server 11.x, 12.x)
 * The linux machine where API Manager & API Gateway are running should be accessible and have `sudo` rights to run the Agents.